27 Reasons Why You Haven't Started That Blog Yet

 No, no, no. Not a social media platform.
 A writer’s platform.
 All bloggers must have a platform to start off with.
 A writer’s platform is a system you develop to help you grow your blogging career.
 Your platform should contain all the business planning for you as a blogger and the strategies you need to consider on every stage of your blogging career.
 Without your own platform, you won’t even bother.

 22. You Don’t Know How to Ask for Tips

 It’s a problem for you.
 Many others who are in the creative field are way better at this than you, and so you worry that you might not be able to reach out to people for tips.
 You might be able to make a living after a year of blogging, but in the meantime, you’re not getting anything as you set aside all your time to focus on your blog.
 No time for anything else.
 You’re not going to make it with an empty jar.

 23. You Can’t Take Criticism

 You’ve heard it all too well: criticism is good.
-Yeah, it could be.
+Yeah, it can be.
 You have no problem taking criticism if it’s constructive criticism.
 But you’ve read other bloggers and saw how they are attacked for their reviews and opinions.
 Apparently, not everyone knows how to give out the good kind of criticism.
-And you know there’s no way you’ll be able to not take things personally because… it is your personal brand that is going to be the foundation of your blog.
+And you know there’s no way you’ll be able to not take things personally because . . . it is your personal brand that is going to be the foundation of your blog.
 So you’re just not going to risk your sanity for some stranger’s premature attempt at practicing criticism.